Types Of Lines For Art

 1. Straight Lines: The Foundation of Structure

 Straight lines are the most basic type, representing directness and clarity.
 They provide a sense of order and structure within a composition.
-However, even within straight lines, variations exist:
+That said, even within straight lines, variations exist:

 • Horizontal Lines: These suggest rest, calmness, and stability.
 They often represent horizons, flat landscapes, or resting figures.